 What if Iago was a woman?

 For those of you who don't know, Iago is a villain in Shakespeare's tragedy Othello.
-He is considered one of the worst villains in all of Shakespeare.
-If there is a character that is pure evil, Iago is it.
+He is considered one of the worst, most evil antagonists in all of Shakespeare.

 Enter my friend's senior thesis project.
 Her project is about regendering the villains of Shakespeare.
 Regendering is a theatre term for changing a character's gender.
 Example: King Lear becomes Queen Lear and you change all the pronouns.
 Or Mercutio (Mercutia?) is played as a woman by a woman, and again, you change the pronouns that refer to her.
+Some productions change women characters to men, and a friend once said she saw a production of King Lear where Lear appeared to have no assigned gender (though this production choice is rarer).
 The best regendering I ever saw was a production of Hamlet that turned Polonius into a woman.

-As you can imagine, this sometimes creates some interesting implications for the play.
+As you can imagine, this sometimes creates interesting implications for the play.
 Like with Iago.

-Making Iago a woman adds the glass ceiling factor and the "woman in the military" factor.
-Female Iago must use different tactics to achieve her goals, and is much freer to use sexual manipulation.
-When Iago complains bitterly about being passed over for some idiot who has no battle experience and doesn't deserve the promotion, it takes a whole 'nother connotation coming from a woman.
-Similarly, when Iago tells Othello about Cassio kissing him and humping his leg in his sleep, it sounds like an attempted rape.
+Making Iago a woman adds the glass ceiling and the "woman in the military" factors.
+Female Iago must use different tactics to achieve her goals, and is much freer to use sexual manipulation of her male colleagues because she doesn't face homophobia.
+When Iago complains bitterly about being passed over for some desk jockey who has no battle experience and doesn't deserve the promotion, it takes a whole 'nother connotation coming from a woman.
+Similarly, when Iago tells Othello about Cassio kissing him and humping his leg in his sleep, our actress delivers it in a distraught tone holding back tears so that sounds like an attempted rape.
 That speech will often get a laugh when played by a man.
 I sincerely doubt anyone will think it's funny if played by a woman.

 I don't think this necessarily makes Iago more sympathetic, but it makes her different.
 Apparently people hardly ever regender the villains of Shakespeare.
 The three my friend chose to focus on were Iago, a villain; Shylock, an outsider/anti-hero; and Tybalt, an antagonist and aggressive, all-around jerk.
 Iago is by far the biggest project because he has the most scenes; Shylock and Tybalt have only a handful each.